catb0t/need-for-madness-source/README.md

 - Version support for this decompiled version
   - Java 6: freeze on loading stages / running the game, but no deprecations
   - Java 7: runs but doesn't work perfectly (see Bugs) and has deprecations
-  - Java 8+: doesn't work at all due to UI method changes
+  - Java 8+: freeze on loading stage soundtrack; on Ubuntu a missing audio driver will cause an exception `apt install openjdk-8-{jre,jdk,doc} libpulse-{java,jni}`

   - the official Game.jar is unplayably slow in Java 6, runs perfectly in Java 7, and freezes in Java 8+